-- Within those categories we also have an idea of what ways we like to support.
+- Within those categories, we also have an idea of what ways we like to support.
 For example, our retail kite company donates significant numbers of kites to children camps and support programs.
 We choose to support the Cancer Society through the Relay for Life.
-For the homeless there are a couple shelter outreaches we support financially along with a medical charity which educates and works in Africa to treat and reduce the spread of HIV/AIDS.
+For the homeless, there are a couple of shelter outreaches we support financially along with a medical charity that educates and works in Africa to treat and reduce the spread of HIV/AIDS.
 There may be a different shelter next year or a different Cancer Society campaign in the new year!
 The point is there is flexibility as inspired by love but the healthy boundaries help us discern which charities we'll support.

 - How much money is always a tough one.
 We budget a certain amount of our income for these purposes.
 I think most of us feel really good when we give the big cheques and conversely some of us may feel guilty when they aren't as big.
 This guilt can be alleviated as we stop and try to sense what God may be saying to us.
 Remember it is about loving obedience NOT sacrifice and sometimes it can be very "Kingdom" to give a little.
 Part of the discernment process is to consult your budget - you may choose to exceed your budget but you do so informed.
 The important thing is to give - a little or a lot is a detail secondary to the decision to give.

 - Widow's Mite is a story from the bible.
 It tells the story of a collection taking place and the rich folks in town are making a show our tossing in their many coins and a poor widow makes her offering which by contrast is very small.
 We read that Jesus commends the widow because she gave what she could from her poverty and the rich gave from their wealth.
 For the rich is was not an act of charity it was a show of how generous they are for the widow it was an act of love.
 What matters is you share and you share it in love.